MuralibvN6/Object-X/README.md

 S.Mohammad Gouse

 Acknowledgement:

   We would like to thanks RGMCET and BYTS to make is learn new things and have gain us insights of project creations with team work.
-Hope to work on this for time and create more projects.
+Hope to work on this for morte time and would like to create more projects.